 On this page we describe the various types of treatment for anal cancer (surgery, chemotherapy and radiation) as well as emerging therapies.
 We also talk about treating non-squamous forms of anal cancer, as well as providing information on finding support during your treatment, and some helpful information from our experts.

-The NCCN is a US-based organisation, but the guidelines on this page reflect UK protocols as well.
+The NCCN is a US-based organization, but the guidelines on this page reflect UK protocols as well.
 More information on UK treatment can be found on the National Health Service (NHS) website.

-The remaining anal cancers are categorised as follows:
+The remaining anal cancers are categorized as follows:

 - Basal cell carcinomas of the perianal region: these are considered a subset of squamous cell carcinoma and are extremely rare – they comprise less than 1% of all abnormal growths of the anal region.

 - Adenocarcinomas (around 5-19% of all anal cancers).

 - Malignant melanomas (2-4% of all anal cancers).

 It should be noted that estimates of the prevalence of each of these anal cancers vary based on different studies, which is why the numbers we have provided here do not add up.
 These types of anal cancer will be discussed in greater detail below.